Compliance

 The Aozora Group recognizes that complying with tax laws and properly paying tax liabilities in all countries where it conducts business are part of our social responsibilities as a business entity.
 As such, we have developed the "Aozora Bank Group Tax Compliance Policy", as a way to raise awareness of tax compliance among the Group's officers and employees.

-- For information on insider trading prevention and customer protection management, please refer to “Compliance” page 11 of the Annual Report 2024 (Financial and Corporate Data Section).
+For information on customer information management, appropriate management system for conflict of interest, anti-bribery initiatives, customer support management system, and tax compliance, please refer to “Compliance” on page 12 of the Annual Report 2025 (Financial and Corporate Data Section).